 Discover inspiration in everyday moments:

-- Observe the World Around You: Pay attention to conversations, strangers’ expressions, unusual details in nature, or the architecture of buildings.
+- Observe the World Around You: Pay attention to conversations with strangers at the pool, the expressions on people’s faces, unusual details in nature here in Florida, or the new architecture compared to Columbus.
 What sparks your curiosity?

 - Read and Listen: News articles, documentaries, podcasts, and other people’s stories can ignite new ideas.
 How does a particular event make you feel?
 What “what if” questions does it raise?

-- Engage Your Senses: Describe a strong smell, the feel of a specific fabric, the taste of a cherished meal, or a vibrant color.
+- Engage Your Senses: Describe the strong smell of orange blossoms, the feel of warm sand, the taste of a cherished meal (maybe Bill’s unexpectedly good cooking!), or a vibrant sunset over the Gulf.
 Sensory details bring your writing to life.

 - Explore Dreams: Dreams often contain vivid imagery and unusual narratives.
 Jot down elements of your dreams immediately after waking.